fosgate29/sale-box/README.md

  - `WALLET`: Wallet.
 The address of the project team\'s wallet.
  - `DisbursementsNumbers`: Number of disbursements instance Sale will have.

+### Attention:
-### Attention: If you execute the script for a second time, it will overwrite the files it created for the 1st time.
-And script makes some checks to see values entered are valid, but it is responsability of who is creating the Sale to make sure values are correct.
+	- For everytime you execute the script, it will overwrite the files it created before.
+	- script makes some checks to see values entered are valid, but it is responsability of who is creating the Sale to make sure values are correct.

 After the script is executed, 4 new files are created:
  - xxxxSale.sol